psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 ### Task 2: Run 'kube-bench' with config directory set to '/opt/cfg' and '/opt/cfg/config.yaml' as the config file.
 Redirect the result to '/var/www/html/index.html' file.

-Run the following command to make a directory to store the results
+Run the following command to make a directory to store the results.

 ```bash
 root@controlplane$ mkdir -p /var/www/html/